-Given the $p_i$ 's can we compute the binary search tree T that minimizes E(T)?
+Given the p_i 's can we compute the binary search tree T that minimizes E(T)?

 The structures we have seen so far do not address this question.
 There does exist an efficient algorithm for computing the optimum binary-search tree.
-(It is a nice exercise in dynamic programming.)
+(The answer is yes, and it involves an interesting exercise in dynamic programming.)

 However, in order to compute this data structure, we assume that we know what the access probabilities.
 What if they are not known?
 What if they are known at some time, but they change over time?
 In such a dynamic setting, a better solution would be a self-adjusting tree.
 This is a tree that dynamically adjusts its structure according to a dynamically changing set of access probabilities.
 Intuitively, keys that are frequently accessed will filter up near the root, and keys that are rarely accessed will slowly fall to the deeper levels of the search tree.

 Achieving this goal in a manner that can be made theoretically rigorous is a challenging problem.
 It was solved by Danniel Sleator and Robert Tarjan in 1985 by a data structure, called a splay tree.
+(This is the same Tarjan of Fibonacci heaps and depth-first search.)
 The splay tree itself is an amazing idea.
 While the tree is provably (theoretically) optimal with respect to a number of different criteria, the efficiency comes at a cost.
 Individual operations may take a long time, and efficiency is in the amortized sense.